catherineverdiergo/schooliwe/README.md

 # schooliwe (Numeric schoolbag)

 SchoolIWE means school integrated working enviroment.<br>
-SchoolIWE is a Java Swing rich application highly customizable and dedicated to easily organize school data (such as timetable, homework agenda, numeric doduments) for pupils using a computer at school.
+SchoolIWE is a Java Swing rich application highly customizable and dedicated to easily organize school data (such as timetable, homework agenda, numeric doduments) for pupils using a computer at school.<br>
 This application has been particularly thought to help children who have organizational troubles.

 ## Starting application
-Note: default configuration is french locale compliant.
+Note: default configuration is french locale compliant.<br>
-Application is uploaded on gitHub with an eclipse project.
+Application is uploaded on gitHub with an eclipse project.<br>
-An Ant script (build.xml) is available to generate an install .zip package: schooliwe.zip To install application, process as follow:
+An Ant script (build.xml) is available to generate an install .zip package: schooliwe.zip<br>
+To install application, process as follow:
 * generate schooliwe.zip;
 * unzip previous archive in a directory on your disk;